Isn’t for Everyone.

-You have the best business in your category.
-You have the most refined product available.
+You may have the best business in your category.
+You may have the most refined product available.
+It may be the prettiest, or the best priced.

-There is a FAR better way to manage our business communications, our sales pitches, and our client communications!
+Our business communications, our sales pitches, and our client communications have a mission to reach prospects!
 I call it the Red Pencil System.

-By engaging visitors with your website, readers of your letter, or people who scan your emails your odds of converting them to paying clients increase by over 80%.
+By engaging visitors with your website, readers of your letter, or people who scan your emails… businesses see increased response of 83%.

 Step One: Listen

 I have written and edited over a hundred complete business plans.
 These are most informative to investors, I have found, in two ways.
 They show key business numbers and the tell you about the management.
-That is all.
+But that’s about it.

 In 1937, a knowledgeable copywriter—Elmer Wheeler—did some testing.
 He offered his findings to a store manager in Brooklyn, a friend.
 The copywriter suggested the countermen use a two-word question whenever someone ordered a Coca-Cola.
 The manager agreed to try it.